Q.1 What is the mission of P4G?

 Q.2 Who are the P4G partners?

 A.2 P4G works in partnership with countries and global organizations addressing sustainability issues.
 P4G’s initial partner countries include: Chile, Denmark, Ethiopia, Kenya, Mexico, South Korea, and Vietnam.
-Partner organizations include: the Global Green Growth Institute, C40 Cities, the World Economic Forum, and the World Resources Institute.
+Partner organizations include: the Global Green Growth Institute, C40 Cities, the World Economic Forum, and hosting partner World Resources Institute.
 Other countries and partners are expected to join P4G in 2018.

 Q.3 How will P4G accomplish its mission?